Unmanic/unmanic-documentation/docs/overview.md

 - A scheduler built in to scan your whole library for files that do not conform to your configured file presets.
 Files found requiring processing are then queued.

-- A folder watchdog.
+- A file/directory monitor.
 When a file is modified, or a new file is added in your library, Unmanic is able to again test that against your configured file presets.
-Like the first function, if this file requires processing, it is added to a queue for conversion.
+Like the first function, if this file requires processing, it is added to a queue for processing.

 - A handler to manage running multiple file manipulation tasks at a time.